AdamQuadmon/grunt-convert-json/README.md

 # grunt-convert-json

-> Convert a file to a json file
+> Convert a text file to a json file reading lines and splitting them on delimiter.
+> Useful for create config file from a simple text source.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`